Cyndi-thiongo/Generative-AI-Capstone-Project/README.md

 # Generative-AI-Capstone-Project
 A simple REST API built with Node.js and Express.
-Demonstrates a beginner-friendly setup and basic server routes.”
+Demonstrates a beginner-friendly setup and basic server routes.